databrary/policies/investigator-agmt.md

 I agree to cite Databrary resources I use in my scholarly work.
 Databrary will provide a recommended citation format.

 If I am eligible to endorse *Affiliate Investigators* for authorization to use Databrary, I take responsibility for their training and agree to supervise their *Non-Research* and *Research* activities involving Databrary resources.

+If I am authorized as an *Investigator*, I may give other research *Collaborators* access to my *Data* on *Databrary*.
+My *Collaborators* may or may not be Databrary *Investigators* or *Affiliate Investigators*.

 ### 3. Privacy of research participants
 I warrant that I will treat *Data* taken from or contributed to Databrary with the same high standards of care that I treat *Data* collected in my own laboratory.